Overview of Psoriasis

 Types of Psoriasis

-There are several different types of psoriasis.
-Here are a few examples:
+There are different types of psoriasis, including:

 Symptoms of Psoriasis

 Symptoms of psoriasis vary from person to person, but some common ones are:

 - Patches of thick, red skin with silvery-white scales that itch or burn, typically on the elbows, knees, scalp, trunk, palms, and soles of the feet.

 - Dry, cracked skin that itches or bleeds.

 Some patients have a related condition called psoriatic arthritis, which is characterized by stiff, swollen, painful joints.
 If you have symptoms of psoriatic arthritis, it is important to see your doctor soon because this is one of the most destructive forms of arthritis.